Do you have an Amazon Prime subscription in 2023? If so, there is an easy way to save 5% on many of your purchases.

 - Groups eligible for discounted subscription rates include: students, EBT recipients

-If you don’t have a Prime membership, you have the option to apply for the Amazon Rewards Visa Card instead.
+If you don’t have a Prime membership, you have the option to apply for the Amazon Visa instead.
 It’s similar to this card but rewards only 3% back on Amazon purchases.

-You can use your accumulated points to pay for Amazon purchases directly, as credit card statement credits, or you can request a deposit of the cash back to a bank account you attach to your credit card account.
+You can use your accumulated points to pay for Amazon purchases directly, as credit card statement credits via Chase, or you can request a deposit of the cash back to a bank account you attach to your credit card account.

 Top Cardholder Benefits

-- Up to 20% off select Amazon products: Cardholders will gain access to discount opportunities on select Amazon products.
+- 10% or more off select Amazon products: Cardholders will gain access to discount opportunities on select Amazon products.
 These are limited time offers, may have some restrictions and must be purchased with the credit card to receive the big discount.

 - Gift card freebie upon approval: This credit card does not have a traditional welcome bonus that offers a cash reward for a certain threshold of spending.
 Instead, it offers an instant gift card that is added to your Amazon account upon application approval.
 The amount on the gift card can vary.
 At the time of this article, the offer was for a $100 gift card.